xpresslive/nomitm/README.md

 # nomitm
 Development for no man in the middle

-I am working on code to solve the problem of man in the middle My development is to change the mac address periodically in a way would be difficult for the human to catch up your mac address.
+I am working on code to solve the problem of man in the middle.
+My development is to change the mac address periodically in a way would be difficult for the human to catch up your mac address.
+And using the https to cipher the data.
 In this way would support the client side
-For Ubuntu fresh installed
+For Ubuntu fresh installed without internet connection
 1. Use ufw default deny incoming
 2. Use ufw deny http
 3. Use screen or nohup for session